jonathanperret/paysage/README.md

 Paysage (alpha - contributors welcome)
 =======
-***Paysage*** *is a visual shared playground for code.*
+### ***Paysage*** *is a visual shared playground for code.*

 ![image](paysage-mood-sketch.jpg)

 With Paysage, kids (and adults!) live code from their own computer, laptops, tablets, phones, with a variety of IDE and editors.
-Each program is shared and rendered live on a visual playground.
-The playground accessible via an URL.
+Piece of code are send and rendered live on a visual playground, accessible via an URL.

-The Paysage project do not try to invent a new IDE / code editor for kids.
-There is already many of them, with more launching everyday.
+The Paysage project do not try to invent a new IDE or code editor for kids.
+There is already many editors, with more launching everyday.

-We aim is to solve a very specific use case:
+Paysage is about a very specific vision:
 **Let 10 kids in the same room, with a few more kids online, code together on the same visual playground.**

 ========
 ###Demo

 [http://paysage.herokuapp.com/boumsplash](http://paysage.herokuapp.com/boumsplash) (a playground named "boumsplash"!)
 [http://paysage.herokuapp.com/programmer.html](http://paysage.herokuapp.com/programmer.html) (the test code editor.
-It default on editing "boumsplash")
+It defaults on editing "boumsplash")

 - Open both pages (on different computers for more fun),
 - Write ProcessingJS code on the programmer, click the button to send the code to the playground.
-Your code is assigned a unique ID (the editor default to 1, but you can change it to anything you want).
+Your code is assigned a unique ID (the editor defaults to 1, but you can change it to anything you want).
 - Change the ID to create a new object, or to update a given object.
 - Ask a friend to open another programmer page to code together on the same playground